Home Battery Dispatch under a Tiered Peak Power Tariff: Forecasting

 \subsection{The baseline-residual forecast}

 The baseline-residual forecast is given by

-where $\hat{x}_{\tau|t} \in \reals$ is the prediction of quantity $x$ at time $\tau$ made at time $t<\tau$.
-The forecast $\hat x_{\tau|t}$ consists of two components: a seasonal baseline $b_\tau$ that captures periodically repeating patterns (e.g., diurnal, weekly, and seasonal variations), and an autoregressive residual term $\hat{r}_{\tau|t}$ that accounts for short-term deviations from the baseline based on recent past observations.
-The baseline prediction depends only on the time $\tau$ of the predicted quantity, and not the time $t$ at which the prediction is made.
-The forecast of the residual at time $\tau$, on the other hand, depends on $t$, the time at which the forecast is made.
-We describe below how to compute each of these components.
+where $\hat{x}_{\tau|t} \in \reals$ is the prediction of quantity $x$ at time $\tau \geq t$, made at time $t$.
+The forecast is the sum of a seasonal baseline $b_\tau$, capturing periodic patterns (diurnal, weekly, annual), and an autoregressive residual $\hat{r}_{\tau|t}$ that accounts for short-term deviations from the baseline.
+The baseline depends only on $\tau$; the residual depends on both $\tau$ and the time $t$ at which the forecast is made.

-\paragraph{Multi-sine baseline forecast.} A simple model for the baseline is a sum of $K$ sinusoids,
+\paragraph{Baseline component.} A simple model for the baseline is a sum of $K$ sinusoids,

 where $\alpha_k$ and $\beta_k$ are the coefficients and $P_k$ are the periods.
 In the usual case of Fourier series, the periods have the form $P_k=P/k$, where $P$ is the fundamental period.
-But here we will introduce terms that model seasonal variation, weekly variation, and daily or diurnal variation.
+Here we include terms for daily, weekly, and annual variation.